dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/install-and-test-the-webapp.md

 ## Install and test on the master build server

-Use the new scripts created above (or repeat the commands) to install the services management webapp and updated CAS server files on the master build server (***casdev-master***) and restart Tomcat:
+Use the new scripts created above (or repeat the commands) to install the management webapp and updated CAS server files on the master build server (***casdev-master***) and restart Tomcat:

 ```console
 casdev-master# sh /opt/scripts/cassrv-tarball.sh